GreenEnergyManagement/BrickFtpWebApi/README.md

 # BrickFtpWebApi
 A Web API implementation of BrickFTP's REST API

+If you do not want to download the source code, then you can download the zip file in the root folder which has a compiled version of the current source.
+The file is called: Gem.BrickFtpWebApi.Compiled.zip

 The unit test demonstrates how the code can be used:

     [TestFixture]